Selling your home, whatever your reason for doing so, is a huge decision and certainly not one to be taken lightly.

 The conveyancing process can be one of the most frustrating parts of selling your home.

-All vendors are seeking a quick sale, but if you are in a chain involving lots of other buyers and sellers, getting quickly to the stage where you can exchange contracts is important.
+Generally, everyone is seeking a quick sale, but if you are in a chain involving lots of other buyers and sellers, getting quickly to the stage where you can exchange contracts is important.

 Ask your agent if they can recommend a solicitor or conveyancer to look after your sale.